Artanejp/common_source_project-fm7/readme_fm7.txt

   [1] https://github.com/Artanejp/XM7-for-SDL

 2.Status
   a.
 FM-7 is working now.
-     Excepts : OS-9 Level1 is too heavy to use.
+Excepts "Gambler Jiko Chusinha" or another.
   b.
-FM-77 is *not* working now, partly implemented.
+FM-77 is mostly working, excepts using MMR.
      Especially 400 line card is still not implement.
   c.
 FM-8 is *not* implement, I have no document, now.
   d.
-FM-77AV (or later) is *partly* implement, but not test to work.
+FM-77AV is mostly implemented, some of softwares are working,
+     or not.
+     Some of softwares don't detects Joystick, and some of another softwares don't detect keyboard well.
+     Some of softwares are not booting (i.e. DAIVA).
+  e.
+Now, implementing FM77AV40SX, but not working.

 3.How to Work
   You Need these R@M images to work FM-7.
   If you don't have these images, you can get substitution R@Ms